skip to content

 Department of History and Philosophy of Science

-Calculating People is a reading group on current and past social sciences with a special focus on their methodological controversies.
+Calculating People is a reading group that examines contemporary social sciences with a special focus on their methodological controversies.
 All postgraduate researchers are welcome to join, but participants undertake to do the readings ahead of time and endeavour to attend all meetings.
-The format is in-person with a possibility of a Zoom link if it proves practical.
+The format is in-person.

 The meetings take place fortnightly on Thursdays, 1–2pm in the Board Room.
 Organised by Anna Alexandrova.